APEX-Race-Tech/Main_website/eula_terms copy/RACE_Insight_Privacy_Policy_Final.md

 - Cloud backup of your project files
 - Remote sync across devices (currently)
 - AI processing of your data
-- Session recordings (disabled in PostHog)
+- Session recordings (OPTIONAL, opt-in only, disabled by default)
 - Automatic click tracking (autocapture disabled)
-- Keystroke logs or screen recording
+- Keystroke logs (except for error messages)
 - Location tracking or GPS data (only your imported telemetry data)
 - Behavioral profiling or behavioral advertising
 - Your real name or email (unless you voluntarily sign in with Google)